Hey there, Insiders!

 ‘Thanks for thinking of me, Vic, but I’d rather clean Camden with my tongue.’

 He unleashed an ugly, phlegmy laugh.
 ‘Why not, Fletcher?
-Have you lost your bottle?
+Did you lose your bottle?
 Or are you too busy for the likes of me?’

 Something about the way he asked that question suggested that he knew I wasn’t.
 I didn’t care for that.
 Had he been digging into my business?
 Keeping tabs on my comings and goings?
-Did he have eyes on me right at that moment, sat there kicking my heels up at a boozer when I should have been out there chasing pavement and righting wrongs?
+I wondered, did he have eyes on me at that moment, sat there kicking my heels up at a boozer when I should have been out there chasing pavement and righting wrongs?

 ‘Well, if it’s not cash you’re after, what do you want?
 Just name your price, my son.’

-I could feel his shark fin circling me.
-Vic had been on my case for years, trying to tempt me back into the fold with increasingly generous offers, but I wasn’t having any of it.
+I could feel his shark fin circling.
+Vic had been on my case for years, trying to tempt me back into the fold with increasingly generous offers, but I was having none of it.
 I’d turned over a new leaf, and no amount of honeyed words were going to win me back.
-Not now, not ever.

 ‘I already gave you my answer,’ I told him.
 ‘Now give it a rest and lose this number.’

 ‘Haven’t I always done right by you, Fletcher?’ he went on, undeterred.
 ‘Haven’t I helped you out of some jams?
-The least you could do is hear me out.’
+The least you could do is hear what I have to say.’

 ‘Don’t act like you’ve done me any favours, Vic.’
 My thumb hovered over the End Call button, but refused to pull the trigger.